 - Creating new value

 - Increase profit in the Food & Beverages domain that leads cash generation

 - Scale up business in the Health Science domain that will become a large pillar of the future

 - Strengthen global base in the Pharmaceuticals domain that establishes our position as a Global Specialty Pharmaceutical Company

 - Financial indicators are evaluated by excluding the impact of exchange rate fluctuations when overseas subsidiaries are consolidated and other factors.
-Normalized operating profit and ROA are KPIs for all businesses.

 - ROIC = Profit after tax before interest / (Average total interest-bearing liabilities at beginning and end of the period + Average total equity at beginning and end of the period)

 - Normalized EPS = Normalized profit / Average number of shares outstanding during period

 Normalized profit = Profit attributable to owners of the Company ± Other operating income and expenses and other items after income taxes